 An audition (Dance, Drama & Music) or a portfolio (Visual Art) and interview.

 Applicants are asked to prepare a 1-minute original creation (solo) in the dance style of their choice.
 They will perform their solo during the audition.

 Students will also be interviewed and asked to demonstrate dance techniques during the audition, which may include learning and performing choreography.

 Students will be evaluated on their technical skills, their energy, their stage presence, and their overall performance.

 Students should be prepared to dance in proper dance attire: running shoes and ballet OR jazz shoes.
 Students should wear comfortable clothing appropriate for ballet, jazz, contemporary, and hip-hop.

 Visual Arts Criteria

-Applicants will be required to prepare a video recording of themselves performing 3 contrasting pieces, totaling a maximum of 8 minutes.
-More detailed information concerning the format and submission of this recording will be provided by e-mail, with your child’s audition date/time, prior to your child’s audition.
+Applicants will be required to prepare and perform 3 contrasting pieces, (maximum of 8 minutes in total).
 Applicants may perform on a band instrument (flute, trumpet, drum kit, etc.), guitar, piano, or vocally.
-Students may audition with pieces in any style or genre, including, but not limited to, Classical, Jazz, Pop, Broadway, and Rock.
-The video must be submitted by e-mail to the FAF coordinator at least 24 hours before the Zoom interview.
+Students may audition with pieces in any style or genre, including, but not limited to Classical, Jazz, Pop, Broadway, and Rock.

-Applicants will also undergo a Zoom interview which will include questions on their motivation for entering the program, their musical background, and their musical goals.
-Applicants will also undergo a series of short musical aptitude exercises during the zoom interview.
+Applicants will also undergo an interview which will include questions on their motivation for entering the program, their musical background, and musical goals.
+Applicants will also undergo a series of short musical aptitude exercises.
 Applicants will be asked about band instrument preferences.
-The interview will last a total of no more than 15 minutes, including the interview and exercises.
+The interview will last no more than 20 minutes, including the interview and exercises.